 c.
-Land:
+Land

-Decem ber 31,
+Decemb ber 31,

 2011 2010

 NIS in th ousands

-857
+Under non-capitalized finance lease 857 870

 The Group leases land used as headquarters from the Israel Lands Administration for a period of 49 years through 2028.
 The Group has an option to extend the lease term by an additional period of 49 years.